Northern Limit Line: North Korea's position

 Since September 1999, North Korea has claimed a more southerly "West Sea Military Demarcation Line" (also called "Inter-Korean MDL").
 This maritime demarcation line is an extension line from the land boundary equidistant from the north and south mainlands, with channels to the north-west islands under UNC control, claimed to be based on international law delimitation decisions.

 According to a 2002 Korean Central News Agency article the NLL violates the Korean armistice agreement and the 12 mile territorial waters stipulated by the UN Maritime Convention.
 The article claims the Northern Limit Line is a root cause of armed clashes, and by insisting on the line the U.S. and South Korean seek to use it to spark military conflict.
 An earlier article reported that at meetings of the military armistice commission in December 1973 and July 1989 North Korea noted that future clashes were unavoidable unless a clear Military Demarcation Line was drawn in the West Sea, and urging the U.S. to negotiate such measures.

-On December 21, 2009, North Korea established a "peacetime firing zone" south of the NLL in waters disputed with South Korea.
+On 21 December 2009 North Korea established a "peacetime firing zone" south of the NLL in waters disputed with South Korea.

 For many years North Korea has sold fishing rights in the area of the NLL to Chinese fishing companies, which South Korea regards as illegal fishing.

+In February 2024, North Korean leader Kim Jong Un said North Korea would take a firmer military posture over what he said were South Korean violations of North Korean territorial waters around the claimed NLL.
+He did this after watching a test of new Padasuri-6 surface-to-sea missiles.